Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 	not_equal(location<kernel>(myFFT.FFTsubframe[0].m_combInKernel[1]),location<kernel>( myFFT.FFTsubframe[0].m_r2Comb[1]));

 For large point sizes, e.g. 65536, the design is large, requiring 80 tiles.
-With such a large design, the Vitis AIE mapper may time out due to there being too many possibilities of placement, so placement constraints are recommended to reduce the solution space and so reduce the time spent by the Vitis AIE mapper tool to find a solution.
+With such a large design, the AMD Vitis |trade| AIE mapper may time out due to there being too many possibilities of placement, so placement constraints are recommended to reduce the solution space and so reduce the time spent by the Vitis AIE mapper tool to find a solution.
 Example constraints have been provided in the test.hpp file for the fft_ifft_dit_1ch, i.e in: `L2/tests/aie/fft_ifft_dit_1ch/test.hpp`.

 Use of single_buffer
 --------------------